 “Prince Vidal is fortunate to ’ave such wisdom at ’is side.”

 Cletus Lee Boggs

 “I could always tolerate him.
 The rest still disgust me, and it is his vestige of decency they hide behind, like so many termites in hardwood.”

 “Seneschal Maldonato is oft underestimated, his easy and reserved manner lulling others into a mistaking this lion for a lamb.
-Canny Kindred would do well to remember that few of the meek survive centuries, and fewer still spend many of them as an archon.
-In truth the seneschal’s gentle demeanor is a facade: he is no velvet glove around Prince Vidal’s iron fist, but simply more iron painted a velvety red.
-Those who dart within his reach would do well to remember that his ‘mercy’ often takes unexpected (and undesired) forms.
+Canny Kindred would do well to remember that few of the meek survive centuries.
+Fewer still spend many of them as an archon.
+In truth, the seneschal’s gentle demeanor is a facade: he is no velvet glove around Prince Vidal’s iron fist, but simply more iron painted a velvety red.
+Those who place themselves within his reach would do well to remember that his ‘mercy’ often takes unexpected (and undesired) forms.
 After all, it is also a mercy to put down those who can only suffer.”

 “The seneschal is the embodiment of God’s mercy.”

 None known.
-Maldonato has seemingly never taken advantage of his position as the prince’s right hand to sire any progeny—certainly, if he wished to Embrace, it is presumed he could obtain his lover’s permission with ease.
-Some Kindred have speculated whether Maldonato Embraced prior to coming to New Orleans, but if this is the case, no such childer (who would by now be elders in their own right) have claimed him as a sire.
+Maldonato has seemingly never taken advantage of his position as the prince’s right hand to sire progeny.
+Certainly, if he wished to Embrace, he could obtain his lover’s permission with ease.
+Some Kindred have speculated whether Maldonato Embraced prior to coming to New Orleans.
+If true, no such childer (who would by now be elders in their own rights) have claimed him as a sire.